mathworks/NumericEfficiencyExamples/Tools/Shims/CastToFromFi/README.md

 to handling of 64 bit integer inside MATLAB Function Block and MATLAB System Block.

 Functions by the same names will ship with R2020a.
-In R2020a and later, you should use the shipping versions.
+In R2020a and newer, you should use the shipping versions.
-To use the shim versions in this folder, in R2019b and earlier, simply put this folder on your MATLAB path.
+To use the shim versions in this folder, in R2019b and older, simply put this folder on your MATLAB path.

 Availabily of these shims for older releases allow you to use the same models across older and newer releases.